Academic Information and Policies

 • Physical abuse, verbal abuse, threats, intimidations, harassment, sexual contact without permission, stalking, coercion, forced consumption of liquor, drugs or other conduct directed at a specific person which threatens the health and safety of any person or seriously alarms or intimidates another person.
 Such conduct may include, but is not limited to:

-• Unwanted sexual contact of any kind, or threat of such contact.
-Sexual contact will be considered unwanted or without consent if no clear consent is freely given; if inflicted through force, or threat of force; or if inflicted upon a person who is unconscious or otherwise without the physical or mental capacity to consent;
+• Unwanted sexual contact of any kind or threat of such contact.
+Sexual contact will be considered unwanted or without consent if no clear consent is freely given, if inflicted through force or threat of force or if inflicted upon a person who is unconscious or otherwise without the physical or mental capacity to consent;

-• Stalking, or following a person repeatedly;
+• Stalking, following or unwanted communication to a person repeatedly;

 • Unwanted hateful or harassing communications or postings on social networks or using electronic or digital devices.